courselabs/kubernetes/labs/ingress/solution.md

 ./scripts/add-to-hosts.sh configurable.local 127.0.0.1
 ```

-> Now you can browse to http://configurable.local:8000
+> Now you can browse to http://configurable.local:8000 (or http://configurable.local:30000)

 ## Using standard HTTP and HTTPS ports